developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***LockDevice***- the countermeasure to lock the device, requiring it to be unlocked by the Device User, is performed when the associated threat is detected.

 * ***UninstallApplication***- the countermeasure to Uninstall an application is performed when the associated threat is detected.
-The additional Managed Configuration **Threat Management - Action Detect Countermeasure Uninstall Package Name** MUST be specified to provide the Android Package Name of the application that is uninstalled.
+The additional Managed Configuration **Threat Management - Action Detect Countermeasure Uninstall Package Name** MUST be specified to provide the Android Package Name of the application uninstalled.

 * ***UnsolicitedAlert***- the countermeasure to send an unsolicited alert through an Android Intent is performed when the associated threat is detected.
 The additional Managed Configurations **Threat Management - Action Detect Countermeasure Unsolicited Alert Package Name**, **Threat Management - Action Detect Countermeasure Unsolicited Alert Class**, and **Threat Management - Action Detect Countermeasure Unsolicited Alert Message** MUST be specified to provide the information needed to deliver the alert.

 ### Action Detect Countermeasure Uninstall Package Name
-Used to specify the Android Package Name of an application that is uninstalled as a countermeasure to mitigate a threat when the value ***UninstallApplication*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+Used to specify the Android Package Name of an application uninstalled as a countermeasure to mitigate a threat when the value ***UninstallApplication*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ### Action Detect Countermeasure Unsolicited Alert Package Name
-Used to specify the Android Package Name of an application that is sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+Used to specify the Android Package Name of an application sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ### Action Detect Countermeasure Unsolicited Alert Class
-Used to specify the Class Name of component within an application that is sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+Used to specify the Class Name of component within an application sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ### Action Detect Countermeasure Unsolicited Alert Message
-Used to specify the string text message that is sent to a component of an application through an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+Used to specify the string text message sent to a component of an application through an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ### Action Detect Threat Type MDM Client Removal Package Name
-Used to specify the Android Package Name of the MDM Agent that is monitored to detect a threat when the value ***MDM Client Removal*** is chosen for the Managed Configuration **Threat Management - Action**.
+Used to specify the Android Package Name of the MDM Agent monitored to detect a threat when the value ***MDM Client Removal*** is chosen for the Managed Configuration **Threat Management - Action**.

 ### Action Ignore Threat Type
-Used to specify the type of threat that is NOT monitored and cannot be detected when the value ***Ignore*** is chosen for the Managed Configuration **Threat Management - Action**.
+Used to specify the type of threat NOT monitored and that cannot be detected when the value ***Ignore*** is chosen for the Managed Configuration **Threat Management - Action**.

 * ***Max Password Attempts***- the Threat Management System is configured NOT to monitor password entry attempts and never detects the threat of exceeding the maximum number of unsuccessful password entry attempts.